artom-studios/ProCam2D/README.md

    ![Adding ProCam nodes](https://i.ibb.co/jhzqrWC/image.png)

 3. Add a `ProCam2D` node to your scene.
+It can be placed anywhere in the scene tree.
 4. Add one or more `PCamTarget` nodes as children of the objects you want the camera to follow.
 5. Configure the camera properties and target properties via the inspector.